drunkard/ceph-readable-doc/html/_sources/mgr/telemetry.rst.txt

 Channels
 --------

-The telemetry report is broken down into several "channels," each with a different type of information.
+The telemetry report is broken down into several "channels", each with a different type of information.
 Assuming telemetry has been enabled, individual channels can be turned on and off.
 (If telemetry is off, the per-channel setting has no effect.)